Purpose

 Note

-nested_refresh_optionparameter (which specifies the refresh policy for nested materialized views) is supported. - For non-nested materialized views, there is no cascaded refresh behavior.
-Regardless of the specified refresh policy, it has no effect and independent refresh is always used by default.
-The three refresh policies only take effect for background tasks.
-When manually refreshing using the PL package (DBMS_MVIEW.REFRESH), the refresh is performed according to the specified PL parameters.
+nested_refresh_optionparameter to set the refresh strategy of the nested materialized view. - For non-nested materialized views, cascade refresh is not supported.
+Therefore, the specified refresh strategy is ineffective and the default value, `INDIVIDUAL`, is used.
+The three specified refresh strategies only take effect in background tasks.
+When you manually use the PL package (DBMS_MVIEW.REFRESH) to schedule a refresh, the refresh is performed based on the specified PL parameters.

 query_rewrite_clause